 Using a cellphone to make calls while you're in New York City can be an easy way to take care of things, and in most cases, it costs a fraction of what the hotel might charge you for a few local calls.
 Program these New York City phone numbers into your cell phone before you leave home -- you'll be happy you did!
+Sometimes you just need a little bit of extra help or assistance when visiting such a big city.

 Of course, if you won't be using your cell phone or bringing it along, these numbers are great to have anyway -- write them down on a sheet of paper and stash it in your wallet!